Uko/Renraku/Renraku.package/ReBasicMethodRule.class/README.md

-I'm a basic root for all method rules of renraku.
+I'm a basic root for all mathod rules of renraku.